Case Study · Copley · 2024–2025

 Adding a voice — but in the wrong place.

 But users immediately routed to that one field — rushing through steps 1–5 to get there, then iterating in the prompt box, completely bypassing the structured inputs.
 The wizard was 8 steps.
 The real interaction was happening in one box.
 When a system provides both structured and free-text input, users gravitate toward whichever feels most expressive.
-The structured fields became overhead.

 Gen 3 — 2026 (In development)